These are the current Bye-Laws as of July 2024.

 v. promote and facilitate social intercourse and cooperation amongst themselves.

-d.
-The Liberation Networks shall be:
+c.
+The Student Networks shall be:

 i.
 The Women’s Network